Subconvexity bound for $\mathrm{GL(3)} \times \mathrm{GL(2)}$ $L$-functions in $\mathrm{GL(2)}$ spectral aspect: Introduction

 \end{theorem}

-We end the introduction by mentioning a few facts about the method.
-As a first step, we use the `conductor lowering' trick as a device for the separation of oscillations using the Duke, Friedlander, and Iwaniec's Delta method.
-We now apply $GL(3)$ and $GL(2)$ Voronoi summation formulae to shorten the length of the corresponding sums.
-Stationary phase analysis of the integral transforms also plays a vital role in the proof.
-Finally, an application of the Cauchy inequality coupled with the Poisson summation formula gives us the desired result.
+We end the introduction by commenting on the method.
+As a first step, we use the `conductor lowering' trick as a device to separate the oscillations using the delta method due to Duke-Friedlander-Iwaniec (DFI) (see \cite{DFI}).
+We now apply the $ \mathrm{GL(3)} $ and $ \mathrm{GL(2)} $ Voronoi formulae.
+A crucial observation, which was also present in \cite{KMS}, \cite{munshi12} and \cite{prahlad}, that the $ \mathrm{GL(2)} $ and $ \mathrm{GL(3)} $ Voronoi formulae together tranform the Ramanujan sum